microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

      _________________
      | 0 |   | 1 |   |
      -----------------
      and `emptySquareEdges` is the array of edges.
      For example, cell 0 can't have the same number (color) as cell 1: emptySquareEdges = (0,1)
-     and `startingNumberConstraints` is the array of (Cell#, constraint) e.g. empty cell 0 can't have value 1 or 3: startingNumberConstraints = (0,1)  (0,3)  (1,1)  (1,3)
+     and `startingNumberConstraints` is the array of (Cell#, constraint) For example, empty cell 0 can't have value 1 or 3: startingNumberConstraints = (0,1)  (0,3)  (1,1)  (1,3)

      Note that the puzzles are initially defined in C# using numbers from 1 to 4, or 1 to 9.
      However, when solving this quantumly and encoding these values into qubits, the numbers are changed to 0 to 3 and 0 to 8 and then converted back.
      This allows a 4x4 puzzle to be solved using 2 qubits per missing number.

      The code can also solve 9x9 sudoku puzzles using 4 qubits per number.